benwhalley/just-enough-r/docs/linear-models-simple.md

 ***It is strongly recommended that you read the [section on Anova](anova.html) before doing anything else.***

-R has a number of important differences in it's default settings, as compared to packages like Stata or SPSS, and these can make important differences to the way you interpret the output of Anova models.
+As noted above, R has a number of important differences in it's default settings, as compared with packages like Stata or SPSS.
+These can make important differences to the way you interpret the output of linear models, especially Anova-type models with categorical predictors.